 As the computer industry grows, PC systems have become more complex and harder to manage.
 Historically, only experts have been able to fully understand and control these complex systems.
-Today's users want manageable systems that interact automatically with the user.
+Today's users want manageable systems that they can interact with automatically.
 Client Manager enables both administrators and clients to:

 - Review system inventory

 - View DMI-compliant component information

-- · Back-up and restore system configuration files
+- Back up and restore system configuration files

 - Troubleshoot

-- · Receive notification for system events
+- Receive notifications of system events

-- · Transfer files to and from client workstations
+- Transfer files to and from client workstations

-- · Remotely reboot client workstations
+- Remotely reboot client workstations

-1-4 Solo-1TM PCI AudioDrive® (Optional for P6SGU)
+1-4 Solo-1TM PCI AudioDrive® (Standard on P6SBM, OEM option on P6SBU)

-The Solo-1 PCI AudioDrive solution implements a single chip PCI audio solution, providing high-quality audio processing while maintaining full legacy DOS game compatibility.
-With a dynamic range over 80 dB, the Solo-1 complies with the Microsoft PC 97/PC 98 specifications and meets WHQL audio requirements.
+The Solo-1 PCI AudioDrive feature implements a single-chip PCI audio solution to provide high quality audio processing while maintaining full legacy DOS game compatibility.
+With a dynamic range of over 80 dB, the Solo-1 complies with the Microsoft PC 97/PC 98 specifications and meets WHQL audio requirements.

-The Solo-1 incorporates a microcontroller, ESFM[TM] music synthesizer, 3-D stereo effects processor, 16-bit stereo wave ADC and DAC, 16-bit stereo music DAC, MPU-401 UART mode serial port, dual game port, hardware master volume control, a serial port interface to external wavetable music synthesizer, DMA control logic with FIFO, and PCI bus interface logic.
+The Solo-1 incorporates a microcontroller, an ESFMTMmusic synthesizer, a 3-D stereo effects processor, 16-bit stereo wave ADC and DAC, 16-bit stereo music DAC, an MPU-401 UART mode serial port, a dual game port, a hardware master volume control, a serial port interface to an external wavetable music synthesizer, DMA control logic with FIFO and PCI bus interface logic.
 There are three stereo inputs (LINE-IN, LINE-OUT, MIC IN) and a mono microphone input.
+For installation information, refer to page 3-7 in the FAQ section of this manual.
+When the AudioRack program is succesfully installed, it will be displayed as shown in Figure 1-16.